Honneamise/TBVM/README.md

 ![screenshot](image.jpg)

 # TINY BASIC VIRTUAL MACHINE
-This repository contains all the elements needed to replicate the original Tiny Basic Interpreter Virtual Machine as described in by Dennis Allison
+This repository contains all the elements needed to replicate the original Tiny Basic Interpreter Virtual Machine as described by Dennis Allison in :

 [People's Computer Company Vol. 4, No. 2](http://www.ittybittycomputers.com/IttyBitty/TinyBasic/DDJ1/Design.html)